| ASSYRIA AND BABYLONIA--THE GREAT

 not greatly gifted as administrators.
 They ruled only a few years

+and then their domains fell to pieces.
 Of all their glory there remains nothing but a mysterious name

 and the reputation of having destroyed many things which other

+people had built up with great pain and care.
 Then came another invasion which was of a very different nature.
+A fierce tribe of desert wanderers, who murdered and pillaged in

 the name of their great God Assur, left Arabia and marched northward